MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 Externally managed environment
 ------------------------------

-If you're using Windows, the command above should work fine - you may ignore this section.
+If you're using Windows, the command above should work fine, MCDR will be installed to global environment - you may ignore this section

 However, on Linux and Mac OS, if you're using a newer version of Python, you'll get something like this when you run pip install: